lebeeas/Dots/README.md

 - Slip on the shoe and hold the device with its halves apart.
 - Keep the laces threaded as usual but loose.
 - Feed each lace end through the entry hole in its half.
-- Snap the halves together, then pull the lace ends until the shoe feels snug—just like tying a knot.
+- Snap the halves together, then pull the lace ends until the shoe feels snug (just like the first step of tying a knot).
 - Tuck any excess lace by either:
   - Tying a small hidden knot near the exit hole and trimming the rest, or
   - Weaving the leftover length through the side eyelets like a stitch for a tidy look.